Climate of Karachi: March

 Weather turns quite warm with the start of March, with increasing humidity and intensity of sunshine.
-The highest temperature was recorded at 42°C in 2004, and then again in 2010 and 2022.
+The highest temperature was recorded at 42 °C in 2004, and then again in 2010 and 2022.
 March is considered spring time in the city, when the skies are usually clear blue and W/SW breeze dominates, making the outdoors much more pleasant.
 Western depressions can bring moderate to at times even heavy rainfall.
 In the recent years, Karachi has received quite heavy rainfall in the month of March, for instance on 18 March 1997, the city received 25 mm rainfall from an overnight thunderstorm.
 On 11 March 2007, a strong western depression gave up to 35 mm rainfall in the city, during which intermittent moderate to heavy rain continued in the metropolis from morning until midnight.
-On 19 March 2007, once again an isolated heavy downpour lashed the city, in which the northern parts (North Karachi) received 53 mm rainfall in less than an hour, while other areas received lesser precipitation.
-Most recently, on 13 March 2015, an overnight dose of heavy rain lashed mainly the southern and SE areas of the city.
+On 19 March 2007, once again an isolated heavy downpour lashed the city, in which the northern parts (North Karachi) received 53 mm rainfall in less than an hour, while other areas received lesser precipitation.on 13 March 2015, an overnight dose of heavy rain lashed mainly the southern and SE areas of the city.
 Between 10 and 15 mm rainfall was recorded in these areas within 15 minutes.
-However, Gulshan-e-Hadeed observatory (located ESE of the metropolis in the outskirts), received 40 mm downpour on the same night.
-The all-time high for the month was a mighty 130 mm, recorded in 1967, which is March's highest rainfall for the city.
+However, Gulshan-e-Hadeed observatory (located ESE of the metropolis in the outskirts), received 40 mm downpour on the same night.Most recently on 1 march 2024 the city received heavy rainfall all day.The all-time high for the month was a mighty 130 mm, recorded in 1967, which is March's highest rainfall for the city.